F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/packet_ordering.rst

 The application uses at least three CPU cores:

-* RX core (maser core) receives traffic from the NIC ports and feeds Worker cores with traffic through SW queues.
+* RX core (main core) receives traffic from the NIC ports and feeds Worker cores with traffic through SW queues.

-* Worker core (slave core) basically do some light work on the packet.
+* Worker (worker core) basically do some light work on the packet.
   Currently it modifies the output port of the packet for configurations with more than one port enabled.

-* TX Core (slave core) receives traffic from Worker cores through software queues, inserts out-of-order packets into reorder buffer, extracts ordered packets from the reorder buffer and sends them to the NIC ports for transmission.
+* TX Core (worker core) receives traffic from Worker cores through software queues, inserts out-of-order packets into reorder buffer, extracts ordered packets from the reorder buffer and sends them to the NIC ports for transmission.